elizafairlady/ish/docs/tutorial.md

 echo "there are #{7 * 52} weeks in seven years"
 ```

-The AI wants to compare things:
+The AI wants to compare things.
+Comparisons live on the right side of `=`, inside `if ... do`, or anywhere else you're already in an expression:

 ```
 r = 5 == 5